Flu vaccines are now available. Get the details here >>

-Growing up on the west coast instilled me with a deep love for the mountains and ocean.
+Growing up on the West Coast instilled in me a deep love for the mountains and ocean.
 When my family wasn’t backpacking in the woods or playing in the ocean, we were traveling internationally.
 It was during my time abroad that I decided to pursue a career in medicine.

-Being inspired by global health, I chose to attend a medical school that would give me intimate exposure to third world hardship and women’s health concerns.
-After graduating from Ross University, I headed to the east coast for a residency in Obstetrics and Gynecology.
-During this time, I created a nonprofit organization that provided surgical teaching camps to local health care providers in Uganda.
-I went on to complete a fellowship in Minimally Invasive Gynecological Surgery at Mount Sinai Hospital in Manhattan.
-My training focused on using hysteroscopic, laparoscopic, and robotic approaches to treat women suffering from endometriosis, uterine fibroids, abnormal bleeding, and other related conditions.
+Inspired by global health, I chose to attend a medical school that would give me intimate exposure to Third World hardship and women’s health concerns.
+After graduating from Ross University School of Medicine in Dominica, West Indies, I headed to Connecticut to complete a residency in obstetrics and gynecology.
+During this time, I created a nonprofit organization that provided surgical teaching camps for local health care providers in Uganda.
+I went on to complete a fellowship in minimally invasive gynecological surgery at Mount Sinai Hospital in Manhattan.

-My husband, son, and I are all outdoor enthusiasts.
-We returned to the Pacific Northwest because we love the proximity to the mountains and the ocean and also love being close to family.
-In Portland, we are surrounded by siblings, have access to great schools and a bustling city, and also have the ability to balance an active lifestyle and thriving career.
+As outdoor enthusiasts, my husband, sons and I returned to the Pacific Northwest for the proximity to the mountains and the ocean, as well as to family.
+In Portland, we are surrounded by siblings, great schools and a bustling city, and we appreciate the ability to balance our active lifestyle with thriving careers.

-My time away from my gynecology practice is typically spent outdoors with my husband and son, either in the beautiful Northwest or abroad.
-Together, we love to hike, bike, swim, run, do yoga, and rock climb.
+My time away from my gynecology practice is typically spent outdoors, either in the beautiful Northwest or abroad, with my husband and our growing family (our second son was born here).
+Together, we love to hike, bike, swim, run, do yoga and rock climb.
 My husband and I have traveled to 16 countries and have worked in health care settings all around the world.
 We love to explore new places and are passionate about providing medical services to those in need.